igormaraujo/laravel-marvel-api/README.md

 - Local database fallback in case of an unavailabilty of Marvel API.
 - The favorites are delivered by the local database (Still working even if reach the marvel api daily rate limit).
 - Client Browser cache with the HTTP cache-control header.
+- Cron Job daily to update the local database with modified data from Marvel API

 ## Run localy